intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Publication of RFCs shall is handled by the RFC Production Center (RPC).

+A few general considerations apply:

-In general, the RPC is instructed by RFCs published in the Editorial Stream (i.e., not directly by the RSWG, RSAB, or RSEA), is advised by the RSAB and has a duty to ask for that advice under specific circumstances, and is contractually overseen by the IETF LLC to ensure that it performs in accordance with contracts in place.
+* The general roles and responsibilities of the RPC are defined by RFCs published in the Editorial Stream (i.e., not directly by the RSWG, RSAB, or RSEA).

+* The RPC is advised by the RSEA and RSAB, and has a duty to consult with them under specific circumstances, such as those relating to disagreements between authors and the RPC.

+* The RPC is contractually overseen by the IETF LLC to ensure that it performs in accordance with contracts in place.

-Within these parameters, at a high level the RPC is tasked with the following activities:
+Within the scope of these considerations, at a high level the RPC is tasked with the following activities:

 * Editing documents from the streams and publishing them as RFCs.
 * Participating in the creation of new Editorial Stream RFCs that impact the RPC, at least in an advisory capacity.
 * Providing reports to the community on its performance and plans.
 * Consulting with the community on its plans.
-* Negotiating its resources with the IETF LLC.
+* Negotiating its specific plans and resources with the IETF LLC.

-All matters of budget, timetable and impact on its performance targets, are between the RPC and IETF LLC.
+All matters of budget, timetable, and impact on its performance targets, are between the RPC and IETF LLC.

 The RPC shall report regularly to the IETF LLC, RSAB, RSWG, and